Jakhotiya/ast-practice-tasks/readme.md

 4. print all the lines that use super global variable.
 5. Reverse comparison operator in all if conditions in program
 6. Switch to strict comparison,convert == operator to === operator and != to !==
-7. Reverse an operator only if it is part of a method, functions as code in global scope should be left untouched.
+7. Reverse an operator only if it is part of a method. functions and code in global scope should be left untouched.
 8. Reverse operator only in ternary condition
 9. Given a variable name as input print the type of the variable.
 10. print variables that have been typecasted.